New York City’s Dead: A Guide To Cemeteries In The Five Boroughs

 In the East Village, New York Marble Cemetery stands out for being among the city’s smallest gravesites as well as the oldest public non-sectarian burial site in NYC.

-New York’s largest borough in terms of geographic size, Queens also has the United States’ largest cemetery in terms of burials.
+Largest cemetery in New York in terms of geographic size, Queens also has the United States’ largest cemetery in terms of burials.
 Calvary Cemetery has a whopping three million dead within its four sprawling sections and counts among its ranks a large number of organized crime members.
 (It was also used for scenes in “The Godfather”).

 Significantly smaller but packing more celebrity is St. John Cemetery.
 Here rests Robert Mapplethorpe, Mario Cuomo and a slew of mobsters, including Joe Colombo, Carlo Gambino, Lucky Luciano and Vito Genovese.